Risk Management and Compliance with Jira

 Roadmap mismatch

-If you and your teams do not align with the roadmap, chaos will reign throughout the project.
+If your team and you do not align with the roadmap, chaos will reign throughout the project.
 For starters, because the development goals are not aligned, there will be scheduling issues.
 Another problem will be inconsistent prioritization between iterations due to the lack of specific sprint goals.

 Scope creep